 Visiting Loch Ness from Bannerman Bed and Breakfast

-While we can’t guarantee visitors to Loch Ness visiting from Bannerman B&B will see the Loch Ness Monster, we do guarantee you might… We can however guarantee you will love the scenery.
+While we can’t guarantee visitors will see the Loch Ness Monster… we can however guarantee you will love the scenery.

 While visiting Loch Ness, a meal at The Dores Inn, is highly recommended.
 May be worth booking in advance.
 That is their macaroni and cheese below.
 They do more sophisticated fayre too, and have a lovely selection of beers.